Last Updated on December 20, 2025 by Roslin Dwivedi

 Fort Montagu:

 Fort Montagu was built in the 17th century to protect British possession from Spanish invaders.
-Fort Montagu is a small fort with four cannons on the eastern coast of Nassau.
+It’s a small fort with four cannons on the eastern coast of Nassau.
 You will also like the beautiful Montagu beach over here.
 There is a small shack that serves some snacks and drinks.
 The beach is one of the best ones we have found in Nassau.
 The water is clear and has lovely spots to click pictures.

 Atlantis The Dig: